 Let's define this first, as this will assist in identifying what should make up such a speech.

 - A closing or farewell statement, address or oration, especially

 - An oration or address spoken at commencement in American

 colleges or seminaries by one of the graduating class.

-A graduation speech (or what could be called a valedictory speech) is an inspirational and persuasive speech.
+A graduation speech (or what could be called a valedictory speech) is an inspirational and persuasive speech to your audience.

-The AIM is to thank, exalt, stimulate to action, motivate, to affect and touch, even to raise to a higher emotional level, and finally to say farewell.
+The AIM is to thank, exalt, stimulate to action, motivate your audience, to affect and touch, even to raise to a higher emotional level, and finally to say farewell.

 This is quite a role for a graduation speech to play, would you agree?

 How can such a speech be constructed or structured?